reactjs/react.dev/beta/src/content/learn/responding-to-events.md

 }
 ```

 You could add more code to this handler before calling the parent `onClick` event handler, too.
 This pattern provides an *alternative* to propagation.
 It lets the child component handle the event, while also letting the parent component specify some additional behavior.
 Unlike propagation, it's not automatic.
-But the benefit of this pattern is that you can clearly follow the whole chain code that executes as a result of some event.
+But the benefit of this pattern is that you can clearly follow the whole chain of code that executes as a result of some event.

 If you rely on propagation and it's difficult to trace which handlers execute and why, try this approach instead.